tomkat-cr/genericsuite-codegen/README.md

 GenericSuite CodeGen leverages AI and knowledge base search to assist developers in creating GenericSuite-compatible code and configurations.
 The system includes:

-- **AI Agent**: Powered by Pydantic AI with support for OpenAI and LiteLLM providers
+- **AI Agent**: Powered by Pydantic AI with support for OpenAI provider (and any other supported by Pydantic AI)
 - **Knowledge Base**: Vector search using MongoDB and sentence transformers
 - **Code Generation**: Automated generation of JSON configs, Python tools, and application code
 - **MCP Integration**: Model Context Protocol server for AI development tools